-Nan ne: Ivaii ne Working Towards the Expected Standard (Pink to green PM 1-14 Benchmark) 1.
-Read accurately by blending the sounds in words that contain the common graphemes for all 40+ phonemes.
+Working Towards the Emerted Mandard (Bink to green NVT-14 Benchmark) 1.
+Read accurately by blending the sounds in words that contain the common a. eraphemes for all 40+ phonemes.
 2. Read accurately some words of two or more syllables that contain the same GPCs.
 3. Read many of the Year 1 common exception words 4.
 Read aloud many words accurately 5 Explain why they like a part of the story.
-Working at the Expected Standard- In an age appropriate book (Orange & Turquoise PM 15-18) 1.
+Working at the Expected Standard- In an age appropriate book (Drange & Turquone) PM 15-18) 1.
 Read accurately many words of one or more syllables.
 2. Read most of the Year 1 common exception words.
 3. Sound out some unfamiliar words accurately, without undue hesitation.
 4. Check that I understand what I have read.
 5. Answer questions and make simple inferences.
-Working at Greater Depth (purple+) 1.
-Sound out many unfamiliar words accurately, without undue hesitation.
+1. Sound out many unfamiliar words accurately, without undue hesitation.
 2. Make inferences.
 3. Plausible predictions of what might happen on the basis of what has been read so far.
 4. Read some Year 2 common exception words.
-5. Read some of the year 2 words containing suffixes. esour ces available
+5 Read some of the year 2 words containing suffixes.